yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/Exercises.rst

        c = 3*b
        c[0] = 5

-#.
+.. question:: 0081

-   **Question:** Determine the complexity of the following stask: Sum up all the negative numbers in a list.
+   **Question:** Determine the complexity of the following task: Sum up all the negative numbers in a list.

+.. question:: 0087

+   **Question:** Determine the complexity of the following task: Count how many words in a list have length 5.

    **Answer:**